GrumpyOldTroll/mnat/README.md

 To run the server in a docker container without a web server in front, you'll need to generate keys.
 The [server/README.md](server/README.md) has a section with commands and some helper scripts to do that.
-The ca.pem file will need to be copied to the ingress and egress nodes.
+The ca.pem file will need to be copied to the ingress and egress nodes unless the server cert is signed by a trusted root in their environment's default certificate authority (for instance, in `/etc/ssl/certs` in most linuxes).

 ~~~
 PORT=8443
 SERVERCERT=/home/user/server_sample-net.crt
 SERVERKEY=/home/user/server_sample-net.key
 CLIENTCA=/home/user/ca.pem
+POOL=/home/user/pool.json
+MNATV=0.0.4

 sudo docker run \
     --name mnat-server \